The secret of the Kolams

 I have often seen the women in the villages of Kolam drawing early in the morning before sunrise.
 They sweep the street and prepare the ground.
 They use rice flour, which is sprinkled on the ground with their hands.
 This rice flour is a gift and is eaten by the insects, the kolams in front of the house are crossed and traversed during the day, and at the end of the day they are gone again.
 So that a new one can be drawn the next morning.

-The basic principle of most kolams is the connection of points in a regular grid in such a way that the lines or curves do not cross without a certain symmetry, i.e. points are usually not simply connected crosswise.
-Many say that it is a language.
-The patterns are complex and include elements of symmetry, nets, algorithms, iterations, etc.
+The basic principle of most kolams is connecting dots on a regular grid in such a way that the lines or curves do not cross without some form of symmetry, meaning dots are generally not connected randomly.
+Many say it is a language.
+The patterns are complex and involve elements of symmetry, grids, algorithms, iterations, etc.

 Kolams are complex

-Drawing kolams is a movement of the whole body and has elements of dance, meditation and contemplation.
-The posture, the scattering of rice flour, the coordination of arm, leg, breathing, eye, fingers, spine and balance requires whole-body coordination.
-It is a practice that requires practice and is part of a long tradition.
-The complexity of the kolams, the quality of execution and the regularity are perceived in a community and suggest conclusions about the performer.
+Drawing kolams is a full-body movement that incorporates elements of dance, meditation, and contemplation.
+The posture, the scattering of rice flour, and the coordination of arm, leg, breath, eye, finger, spine, and balance all demand whole-body coordination.
+It is a practice that requires exercise and is steeped in a long tradition.
+The complexity of the kolams, the quality of their execution, and their regularity are observed within a community, offering insights into the practitioner.

 Individual geometric patterns are assigned to gods, legends, seasons, crops, stars etc....
 The combination of different patterns in a kolam therefore contains a statement, they store knowledge that is passed on over generations, i.e. centuries and millennia.
 In the sense of a semiotic analysis, kolams can therefore be decoded.

-The geometry of kolams can become extremely complex, overlapping with yantras, mandalas and tantras.
-However, kolams are often seen as purely decorative, ritualistic and traditional.
-Yantras, mandalas and tantras, on the other hand, are presented as part of the highest spiritual practice.
-In recent decades, much research has been done to appreciate the complexity of kolams and to correct this misconception.
+The geometry of Kolams can become extremely complex, overlapping with Yantras, Mandalas, and Tantras.
+However, Kolams are often considered purely decorative, ritualistic, and traditional.
+Yantras, Mandalas, and Tantras, on the other hand, are presented as part of the highest spiritual practice.
+In recent decades, much research has been conducted to appreciate the complexity of Kolams and correct this misunderstanding.

 So some speak of the language of the Kolams.
 Grace, an Aurovillian who grew up in the Sri Aurobindo Ashram, recently said that she speaks Kolams better than Tamil.
 She sees wisdom, history, spirituality, body control, science, social function etc. in the Kolams.

-Kolams are complex signs that provide access to a world.
-The world that they open up is captured holistically.
-The structure of this language encompasses an infinite number of symbols, it has its own grammar and syntax within each individual kolam, its rules are mathematical and its expression aesthetic.
-This language is anything but trivial, it has been forgotten and has been analyzed for several decades.
+Kolams are complex symbols that grant access to a world.
+The world they unveil is grasped holistically.
+The structure of this language encompasses infinitely many symbols; within each individual kolam, it has its own grammar and syntax, its rules are mathematical, and its expression is aesthetic.
+This language is anything but trivial; it is forgotten and has been analyzed for several decades.

 Computer animation